wyvern800/tldkp/docs/ANALYTICS_SETUP.md

-# Google Analytics Setup for Discord Bot
+# Google Analytics Setup for TLDKP bot

 This guide will help you set up Google Analytics tracking for your Discord bot events.